-FREDERICTON — As New Brunswick Progressive Conservative Leader Blaine Higgs started his campaign for re-election on Thursday, a national survey was released showing he had the lowest approval rating of any premier in the country.
+FREDERICTON — As New Brunswick Progressive Conservative Leader Blaine Higgs started his campaign for re-election this week, a national survey was released Thursday showing he had the lowest approval rating of any premier in the country.

 That same morning, Higgs openly mused about how he is perceived by the public, suggesting people have the wrong idea about who he really is.

-"I really wish that people could know me outside of politics," he said immediately after announcing the election would be held on Oct.
-21. He then spoke about meeting recently with a group of people in Mactaquac, N.B., where he heard someone say, "'You actually have a sense of humour.'
+"I really wish that people could know me outside of politics," he said immediately after announcing a general election would be held Oct.
+21. He then spoke about meeting recently with a group in Mactaquac, N.B., where he heard someone say, "'You actually have a sense of humour.'
 I said, 'I've had that all my life.'"

 For the past two years, Higgs has faced intense criticism from some caucus members who have openly described his leadership style as authoritarian and inflexible.
 Dissenters were demoted and have since left the caucus, allowing Higgs to focus on improving his public image.